Atlético Madrid: The Aragonés years (1974–1987)

 Shortly after the defeat in the 1974 European Cup Final, Atlético appointed their veteran player Luis Aragonés as coach.
-Aragonés subsequently was coach on four separate occasions, from 1974 to 1980, from 1982 to 1987, once again from 1991 until 1993 and finally from 2002 to 2003.
+Aragonés subsequently was coach on four occasions, from 1974 to 1980, from 1982 to 1987, once again from 1991 until 1993 and finally from 2002 to 2003.
 His first success came quickly as Bayern Munich had refused to participate in the Intercontinental Cup because of fixture congestion, and as European Cup runners-up, Atlético were invited instead.
 Their opponents were Independiente of Argentina and, after losing the away leg 1–0, they won the return leg 2–0 with goals from Javier Irureta and Rubén Ayala.
 Aragonés subsequently led the club to further successes in the Copa del Rey in 1976 and La Liga in 1977.

 During his second spell in charge, Aragonés led the club to a runners-up finish in La Liga and a winner's medal in the Copa del Rey, both in 1985.
 He received considerable help from Hugo Sánchez, who scored 19 league goals and won the Pichichi.
 Sánchez also scored twice in the cup finals as Atlético beat Athletic Bilbao 2–1.
 Sánchez, however, only remained at the club for one season before his move across the city to Real Madrid.
 Despite the loss of Sánchez, Aragonés went on to lead the club to success in the Supercopa de España in 1985 and then guided them to the European Cup Winners' Cup final in 1986.
 Atlético, however, lost their third successive European finals, this time 3–0 to Dynamo Kyiv.